Provo Municipal Airport: Airlines and destinations

-General Aviation
+General aviation

-General aviation (GA) also contributes to the overall operations of the Provo airport.
-There are two Fixed Base Operators (FBO), Duncan Aviation, and Signature Flight Support on the field.
-Utah Valley University operates a flight school, as well as its Fire and Rescue program, and there are also numerous privately owned aircraft and hangars based on the Provo airport property.
+General aviation (GA) also contributes to the overall operations of the Provo Airport.
+There are two fixed base operators (FBO), Duncan Aviation and Signature Flight Support, on the field.
+Utah Valley University operates a flight school, as well as its Fire and Rescue program.
+Numerous privately owned aircraft and hangars are also based on the Provo airport property.